-Interest Rate in Moldova is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Moldova to stand at 6.00 in 12 months time.
-In the long-term, the Moldova Interest Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Interest Rate in Moldova is expected to be 18.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Moldova Interest Rate is projected to trend around 10.00 percent in 2023 and 5.50 percent in 2024, according to our econometric models.